onohite/onohite/README.md

 - :shipit: 2023 Goals:

-  :white_check_mark: 1.
-Build more skills as an architect and backend
+  1. Build more skills as an architect and backend

-  :white_check_mark: 2.
-Improve social skills
+  2. Improve social skills

-  :white_check_mark: 3.
-Try to contribute open-source projects
+  3. Try to contribute open-source projects

 - 🎮 Fun fact: I love to play games and watch basketball